Selene (comics): Power Elite

-In the aftermath of the "Secret Empire", Selene has publicly become head of the White House's "Task Force of Faith-Based Initiatives", and joined the "Power Elite", an alliance of powerful people including Thunderbolt Ross, Baron von Strucker, and Alexa Lukin.
-She also assisted in the resurrection of Aleksander Lukin but also revived a remnant of the Red Skull's mind.
+In the aftermath of the "Secret Empire", Selene has publicly become head of the White House's "Task Force of Faith-Based Initiatives", and joined the "Power Elite", an alliance of powerful people including Thunderbolt Ross, Baron Strucker, and Alexa Lukin.
+She also assists in the resurrection of Lukin's husband, Aleksander Lukin.

 "Dawn of X"

-In the "House of X" storyline, Selene arrives at Krakoa, an island nation for mutants created by Professor X, Magneto and Moira MacTaggart.
-In a storyline in X-Men (vol. 5), Selene and Emplate have been tasked by Xavier with measuring the amount of psychic energy that Krakoa would take from its inhabitants.
-A similar protocol is put in place for them both as they also need to nourish on mutants for survival.
+In the "House of X" storyline, Selene arrives at Krakoa, an island nation for mutants established by Professor X, Magneto and Moira MacTaggert.
+Professor X tasks Selene and Emplate with measuring the amount of psychic energy that Krakoa would take from its inhabitants.
+A similar protocol is put in place for Selene and Emplate, as they need to feed on mutants to survive.